yomerrallo/thecastedkin/_posts/2025-07-04-white-ashes.md

 <br/><br/>
 **"White Ashes"**
-*— A Tale from *The Casted Kin*, written by the world’s Lore Architect*
+*— A Tale from *The Casted Kin*, written by Jaid - The Third Architect*
 <br/>